 4. Visit a Christmas market

 Plenty of smaller and bigger Christmas markets will captivate you.

 Make your own batch of hot glühwein and enjoy a cozy evening at home.

 6. Build a snowman

 A Swiss Christmas staple – no explanation needed.

 7. Samichlausschwimmen in Zurich

 Yes, the Swiss go swimming in the lake even in winter.
 If you want to join the fun, sign up for the Samichlausschwimmen.

 8. Make your own wrapping paper

 Nothing beats a nicely wrapped gift.
 Get creative!
-Some suggestions can be found here.

 9. Outdoor Christmas